Q: Where does the name “Dye is Cast” come from?

 Q: I need more yarn for a project I’m working on.
 I only see one available in the color I want.
 What do I do?

 A: We can certainly dye more yarn for you.
 Just contact us with your request.
-Turnaround time is currently about a week before shipping since we keep all bases in stock.
+Turnaround time is currently one to two weeks before shipping for these orders.

 Q: I'm a total yarnaholic.
 Do you guys offer discounts to customers who purchase loads of yarn?

 A: While we don't offer wholesale accounts to our customers, we do have a reward points program for our "dye-hard" customers.
 Click on the tab that reads "Dye Hard Rewards" at the bottom of our website to see how the program works and to sign up.
 We also offer a 15% discount on sweater quantities of five or more full size (100 g) skeins with code 'SWEATER15' at checkout.